 Kookaburra Graphite Project

-Lincoln and SCN Canada Inc Collaboration Agreement
+Lincoln and SCN Canada Inc. Collaboration Agreement

 Table 1: Measured, Indicated and Inferred Resource for Kookaburra Gully SW Extended above 2% TGC cut-off